Revolt of the Comuneros (Paraguay): Later influence

-The Jesuits, however, saw their previously solid support in the royal courts of Europe dry up in the middle of the 18th century for a number of reasons.
+The Jesuits saw their previously solid support in the royal courts of Catholic Europe wither in the middle of the 18th century for a number of reasons.
 The theocratic Jesuit missions which expected total obedience to the Fathers grated against the Enlightenment values which were gaining favor among intellectuals.
 Both the Jesuits and their enemies agreed that the Jesuits were wealthy and prosperous: according to their enemies, due to illegal theft of the best land and corruption; according to the Jesuits, due to their own ability, intellect, and hard work.
 The Jesuits' influence, money, and near-monopoly on education helped spawn the backlash against them.
 The Jesuits had lost the support of the Portuguese government in 1750 after they opposed the 1750 treaty of Madrid which led to the Guaraní War; they were expelled from the Portuguese Empire entirely in 1758.
 The Jesuits next lost the support of Charles III of Spain after the Esquilache Riots, food riots in Madrid in 1766.
 Charles III fled Madrid for a time, and his ministers convinced him that the riots had been masterminded by the Jesuits as part of a plot.
 The Jesuits were expelled from the Spanish Empire.
 In 1767, they were expelled from their college in Asunción, to the elation of its citizens; by the end of 1768, the Jesuits had been expelled from the missions in Paraguay and replaced by secular administrators.
 The best lands in the former mission territories were quickly taken by white settlers; the herds of cattle were impounded and dwindled; and the mission Indians scattered and diminished.
 Within a short period of time, the Jesuit missions of Paraguay were but a memory.

 The comuneros' reputation was rehabilitated; already folk heroes in the people's eyes, the Spanish government softened its stance on the comuneros as well.
 A new inquiry in Madrid concluded that Antequera had been the victim of a Jesuit conspiracy.
 On April 1, 1778, King Charles III signed a document which declared Antequera had been a dedicated and loyal servant of the Crown, and provided pensions for some of his relatives.
 Both Lima and Asunción feature streets named after Antequera.
 A monument on a hill in Asunción honors Antequera and all those who fought and died in the Revolt of the Comuneros as precursors to Latin America's liberation movements.